cybercog/laravel-love/README.md

 instead of acting as `Reacter` and affect on `Reactable` models instead of `Reactant`.

 > Note: Love facade is experimental feature which will be refactored in next releases.
-> Try to avoid it's usage if possible
+> Try to avoid it's usage if possible.

 #### Determine if reaction of type